BRITISH ASSOCIATION OF COMPARATIVE LAW (formerly the UNITED KINGDOM NATIONAL COMMITTEE OF COMPARATIVE LAW)

-Associate Membership of the National Committee shall be open to any individual who is (a) resident in the United Kingdom, or (b) a member of any of the Law Schools, Institutions and Organisations comprised under Article III above.
+Associate Membership of the Association shall be open to any individual who is a member of any of (a) the Law Schools, or (b) Institutions and Organisations comprised under Article III above.

 Associate Members shall pay an annual subscription of such amount as the Council may from time to time determine.

 The business of the Committee shall be conducted by:

 (a) a Council

 The Council shall consist of one person nominated from time to time by each of the constituencies mentioned in Article III above; together with not more than four persons co-opted for such period as the Council may determine and past Chairpersons.

 The Council shall meet normally once a year.
 Special meetings may be convened at the discretion of the Chair.

 Subject to the limitation in Article XI below, all decisions of the Council shall be taken by a simple majority of the members present and voting, and each member shall have one vote.
 The Chair shall have a casting vote.
 One half of the membership of the Council shall constitute a quorum.